 A It was granted premarket approval by the FDA in May 2018.2 Additionally, FDA designated it a humanitarian use device in 2010.

 A It is for treatment of iris defects.3 It is indicated for use in children and adults for the treatment of full or partial aniridia resulting from congenital aniridia, acquired defects, or other conditions associated with full or partial aniridia such as albinism.

 Q How is the artificial iris implanted?

-A The CUSTOMFLEX ARTIFICIALIRIS can be cut to a size that will fit a specific capsular bag or ciliary sulcus with a trephine.
+A The CUSTOMFLEX® ARTIFICIALIRIS can be cut to a size that will fit a specific capsular bag or ciliary sulcus with a trephine.
 It can be implanted in addition to or at the same time as most commercially available IOLs with the exception of active accommodating IOLs.
-It is flexible, allowing it to be folded and inserted manually using forceps or injected using the AMO [now J&J Vision] silver series IOL injector.
+It is flexible, allowing it to be folded and inserted manually using forceps or with an auto injector.
 The device can be implanted using a sutured or sutureless technique.
 It can be used for either intracapsular, sulcus, or suture fixation, depending on pre-existing anatomy and the evolution of the individual patient’s surgical procedure.
 Furthermore, secondary suture fixation is possible late after the primary procedure in case progressive zonulopathy causes dislocation of the device.